nameinmaking/Powershell-File-Generator/README.md

-# Powershell-File-Generator
+# test-files-generation-scripts
-Microsoft Powershell and bash scripts to create MS Word, MS Powerpoint and PDF files
+A repository containing the scripts used to generate the random files for SharePoint stress testing